Plugin-managed sessions

 To enable session management for all requests, set ZYTE_API_SESSION_ENABLED to True.
 You can also toggle session management on or off for specific requests using the zyte_api_session_enabled request metadata key, or override the enabled() method of a session config override.

-For session management to work as expected, your ZYTE_API_RETRY_POLICY should not retry 520 and 521 responses:
+For session management to work as expected, session requests must use a retry policy that does not retry 520 and 521 responses, so that the session management middleware can handle those instead.

 Initializing sessions